GoogleCloudPlatform/generative-ai/gemini/sample-apps/llamadeploy-on-cloud-run/README.md

 # Llama Deploy on Cloud Run

-This repository contains a Llama Index Workflow application that demonstrates how to deploy and interact with Llama workflows using the `llama-deploy` library and deploying the service on Cloud Run.
+This repository contains a LlamaIndex Workflow application that demonstrates how to deploy and interact with Llama workflows using the `llama-deploy` library and deploying the service on Cloud Run.

 The Workflow deployed on Cloud Run is a complex Retrieval Augmented Generation (RAG) workflow using Gemini models and Firestore databases.